-As businesses ramp up precautionary measures in the wake of the coronavirus pandemic, Disney theme parks will shut down until the end of the month.
+As businesses ramp up precautionary measures in the wake of the coronavirus pandemic, Disney theme parks will shut down until further notice.
 The decision came on Thursday, March 12, amidst growing concern for the well-being of park-goers.
 With a number of theme parks announcing temporary closures for the month, you might be wondering what to do if you had upcoming vacation plans at a Disney Resort.
 Well, Disney's coronavirus refund policy is pretty straightforward.

-With the guidance to avoid large gatherings of people, it makes sense every Disney theme park around the world will close their respective doors for the rest of the March.
+With the guidance to avoid large gatherings of people, it makes sense every Disney theme park around the world will close their respective doors until it's safe to reopen.
 It also forces a lot of people to rethink their vacation plans.
 The Disney Parks closures include the international Disney Resorts in Hong Kong, Paris, Shanghai, and Tokyo as well as Disneyland Resort in California, which will close as of Saturday, March 14, and Disney World Resort in Florida, which will close at the end of Sunday, March 15.
 Disney Cruise Lines are also suspending departures as of Saturday, March 14.

 Thankfully, the parks are making it easy for would-be patrons to get their money back or plan for a future trip.
 According to a statement shared on the Disney Parks News Twitter account, guests can change or cancel their upcoming visit to Disneyland Resort, and all reservations that fall during the closure period — March 14 through March 31 — will be refunded.
 To change or cancel your trip, you can call the Walt Disney Travel Company at 714-520-5050.
 Disney has yet to provide specific guidance on Disneyland theme park ticket refunds, but unused multi-day tickets purchased in 2020 are valid until Jan.
 12, 2022, and single-day tickets purchased in 2020 are good until Dec.
 30, 2021.